How Mocoh uses CarbonChain to prepare for the energy transition

 As we operate in a region that faces enormous challenges in the energy transition, it’s critical to accurately quantify our carbon impact while shifting towards lower-carbon trade portfolios.
 CarbonChain drills into our entire upstream and downstream supply chain, providing trustworthy emissions calculations with a verified methodology.

-Chief Executive Officer, Mocoh
+Michael Hacking, Chief Executive Officer, Mocoh

-The Client: Mocoh SA (Mocoh)
+Mocoh Sa (Mocoh)

 Headquartered in Geneva, Mocoh supplies essential energy and resources to its customers across the African continent.
 Providing reliable and transportable access to these necessary resources is the primary requirement for its customers to maintain their economies and move forward.
 Mocoh wants to operate at the frontier and help accelerate the transition to cleaner, lower-carbon fuels.